Active control of electromagnetically induced transparency analogue in all-dielectric metamaterials loaded with graphene: Simulation results and discussions

 The physics origin can be explained with the coupling effects between the all-dielectric metamaterials and the monolayer graphene.
-In Fig. \ref{fig:5}(a)-(d), we plot the surface electric field distributions at the resonance wavelength.
-Without the presence of graphene, the destructive interference gives rise to the EIT resonance and traps the incident light within the all-dielectric metamaterials, thus providing a local enhancement in the in-plane electric field, with a maximum factor of 30 compared to the incident radiation.
-With graphene, as the only lossy material in the hybrid structure, it strongly couples to the in-plane electric field with its intrinsic absorption.
-When the Fermi level decreases to half of the photo energy, i.e., 0.43 eV at the resonance wavelength of 1431 nm, the Pauli's blocking is relieved and the interband loss of graphene becomes dominate in the near infrared.
-As indicated in Fig. \ref{fig:2}(a), the real part of the graphene conductivity dramatically increases with the decrease of Fermi level, which induces the light absorption enhancement.
-Let us review the absorption spectra in Fig. \ref{fig:4}(a)-(c), the absorption phenomena are in exact accordance with the residual electric fields.
-With $E_{\text{F}}=0.75$ eV (heavily doped graphene), the absorption just begins to emerge with the minimum of 0.02, corresponding to the nearly intact electric field profile; with $E_{\text{F}}=0$ eV (undoped graphene), the absorption reaches its maximum of 0.40, corresponding to the fully degenerated electric field profile.
-Note that in our previous works the on-to-off modulation of the EIT resonance in the THz hybrid metal-graphene metamaterials is realized with the increase of the Fermi level of graphene, showing an completely opposite variation tendency.\cite{xiao2018active} This intriguing difference results from the fact that the real part of the graphene conductivity increases with the Fermi level in the THz regime while decreases with the Fermi level in the concerned near infrared.
+In Figure. \ref{fig4}(d)-(f), we plot the surface electric field distributions at the resonance wavelength.
+It is mentioned above that without the presence of graphene, the destructive interference gives rise to the EIT resonance and traps the incident light within the all-dielectric metamaterials, providing a local enhancement in the in-plane electric field.
+Here when graphene as the only lossy material in the hybrid structure is integrated, it strongly couples to incident light with its intrinsic absorption, leading to a remarkable change in the in-plane electric field and thus the resonance strength.
+With $E_{\rm{F}}=0.75$ eV (heavily doped graphene), the absorption just begins to emerge and the electric field remains nearly intact; with $E_{\rm{F}}=0.5$ eV, the absorption further goes up and the electric field slightly declines; with $E_{\rm{F}}=0$ eV (undoped graphene), the absorption reaches its maximum, corresponding to the fully degenerated electric field profile.
+Therefore, the modulation in the transmission is realized with the change in the resonance strength, which can be actively controlled with the light absorption of graphene.
+Note that in our previous works the on-to-off modulation of the EIT resonance in the THz hybrid metal-graphene metamaterials is realized with the increase of the Fermi level of graphene, showing an completely opposite variation tendency\cite{xiao2018active}.
+The key difference results from the fact that the real part of the graphene conductivity increases with the Fermi level in the THz regime while decreases with the Fermi level in the concerned near infrared.
+When the Fermi level decreases to half of the photo energy, i.e., 0.43 eV at the resonance wavelength of 1432 nm, the Pauli's blocking is relieved and the interband loss of graphene becomes dominate in the near infrared.
+As indicated in Figure. \ref{fig2}(a), the real part of the graphene conductivity dramatically increases with the decrease of Fermi level, which induces the light absorption enhancement and thus the resonance reduction.